Developmental Program

 Technical Support

-Basic technical capabilities, with a sound designer and a lighting designer
+Basic technical capabilities with sound and lights technicians

 Public Readings

-Two staged readings for the public at The Studio, Theatre Raleigh Arts Center
+Two staged readings for the public in a local venue

 Industry Feedback